intuition-dev/intuDocs/meta-slides/pro.md

 ---

 # Agenda
-- Part I: Low-code status
+- Part I: low-code status
 - Part II: ( a problem for IT staff) and my productivity solution ( 10 pillars of MetaBake.org )
 - Demo of automatic programming